United Food and Commercial Workers: Medical Cannabis and Hemp Division

 The cannabis industry was originally targeted for union organizing by UFCW Local 5 special operations director Dan Rush in 2010.
 After some initial success, Rush has since been serving federal prison time for cheating the union for personal gain by taking bribes from employers, and both the local and international unions have disowned him.

 In 2010, Rush brokered a deal in which some California medical-marijuana business owners voted to become UFCW Local 5 members, in return for union endorsement of marijuana law reform.
 Recognized shops in Oakland included Richard Lee's Oaksterdam University, Oaksterdam Gift Shop, Blue Sky Coffee Shop/Dispensary, and the Bulldog Coffee Shop; and AMCD Dispensaries Inc, and the Patient ID Center.
 Soon after, the workers at Medi-Cone Farms of California joined the union.
 Between May 2010 and June 2011, more California business owners signed a neutrality agreement with UFCW, including Humboldt Bay Wellness Center and 707 Cannabis College in the Emerald Triangle of the California north coast.
 The international union realized that the industry consisted of the union's core industries, retail pharmacy and healthcare, agriculture, food processing and textiles-with hemp.

 Few of these Top-Down Recognitions or Neutrality Agreements resulted in competitive contracts for cannabis workers in California.
 Only a handful of dispensaries in California have dues-paying members.

-In September 2011, some of Colorado’s industry associations of legally compliant marijuana sellers, representing 8,000 people, voted to join the UFCW.
-The labor union, which traditionally bargains mostly with grocery and meat-packing companies, solidified the national division that could represent cannabis workers nationwide.

 On 17 September 2015, the office of the United States Attorney for the Northern District of California announced that a federal grand jury had indicted Rush on a variety of counts on the basis of his cannabis-related union activities.
 He pled guilty in 2017 and served 37 months in federal prison.

+In 2024, UFCW cannabis delivery drivers threatened to strike against Eaze, a California cannabis delivery company.
+The union reached a tentative agreement with Eaze, which included higher pay, better rules for vehicle reimbursement, and working conditions.

 Work stoppages and conflict with corporations

 2003 California grocery strike

 On October 11, 2003, the UFCW declared a strike on Vons (owned by Safeway Inc.), in Southern California, because of company-proposed changes to the new labor contract.
 These changes included cuts in health care and pension benefits, and the creation of a two-tier system in which new workers would be paid on a different schedule than existing workers.
 These changes were proposed due to competition from non-union retailers like Walmart.
 The day following the strike, Albertsons and Ralphs, owned by Kroger, locked out their Southern California employees.

-The strike ended on February 26, 2004 when the UFCW and affected companies reached an agreement on a new contract.
+The strike ended on February 26, 2004, when the UFCW and affected companies reached an agreement on a new contract.
 Union employees voted to end the strike, and many employees cited financial difficulties as a reason for ratifying the agreement.
 The new labor contract included concessions granted by the chains relating to current employee benefits and wages, and concessions granted by the union relating to creating two tiers of employees and cutting benefits overall.